Worker Protection Standard (WPS) Training

 WPS trainers must be qualified.
 You can qualify to deliver WPS training by:

 The WPS is complex.
 We strongly recommend reading the How to Comply Manual for full guidance on the WPS.
-For an overview of some of the major requirements, see the Nebraska publication, Worker Protection Standard for Agricultural Establishments, EC3006.
+For an overview of some of the major requirements, see the Nebraska Extension publication, Worker Protection Standard for Agricultural Establishments, EC3006.

 WPS recordkeeping forms are also available.

-Know Your Responsibilities
+Know Your WPS Responsibilities

-Paraquat Label-required Training
+Paraquat Label-Required Training

 Protect yourself and others from paraquat exposure.